ChristianF88/CD3Waterbalance/doc/Model Set Up/XML - Creator.md

 <br>

 The rain and evapotranspiration files are being distributed to all Catchments, no distinction between the different Supply Complexes is being made.
 Before being passed on to the Catchments the evapotranspiration data is modified by the Pattern Implementer to depict a more realistic evapotranspiration curve.
-Also the for checking the models accuracy still unconnected building block outports will be summarized b Collectors.
+For checking the models accuracy still unconnected model block outports will be summarized b Collectors.
 Figure 6 outlines the number of Collectors added and their role in detail.

 #